alicelovescake/alicelovescake/README.md

 ## Now

-- I'm currently an intern at Meta and core contributor at [Redwood.js](https://redwoodjs.com) !  🎉
+- I'm currently an intern at Meta and a core contributor at [Redwood.js](https://redwoodjs.com) !  🎉

 - Previously an intern at [Rivian](https://rivian.com/), on a mission to keep the world adventurous forever! 🚗